 The Moorings together are also very active in their church, A&M United Methodist.

 “I was ‘unchurched’ for 40 years,” Ellis says.
 “I was a believer, but I felt like I had a direct link to God, so I didn’t need to go to a church.
 Patricia straightened me out on that.
 Now we’re both ‘shepherds,’ helping new people get plugged into the church after they join.”

 “I love College Station,” Patricia says.
 “The shopping here is wonderful, but mostly what I like about the city is the people.
 The people here are exceptionally nice and welcoming.”

-Fifty-two years might seem like a long time to wait for a “happy ending,” but Ellis and Patricia Mooring are proof that not only can you “go home again,” but also once you get there, once you’re reunited with the love of your life, you’re pretty certain to live happily ever after.
+Fifty-two years might seem like a long time to wait for a “happy ending,” but Ellis and Patricia Mooring are proof that not only can you “go home again,” but also once you get there, once you’re reunited with the love of a lifetime, you’re pretty certain to experience the “happily-ever-after” thing.